NSCU-CSC517/LearningRails/DesignPatternsExercises/java/BuilderDesignPattern/Solution/README.md

 ```

 ## Exercise
+* In this example, Builder Design Pattern is created, but incomplete.
-* In this example, complex `Computer` object is created with help of `ComputerEngineer` and `ComputerBuilder`, but
+* Complex `Computer` object is created with help of `ComputerEngineer` and `ComputerBuilder`.
-incomplete.
 * It utilizes `ComputerEngineer` object to create `ComputerBuilder`, which creates `Computer` object.
-* `ComputerBuilder` class is used to build complex computer system with multiple HW components added to it.
+* `ComputerBuilder` class is used to build complex computer system with varies HW components of unlimited quantities
+added to it.
 * Computer may or may not have the following HW properties:
   * Multiple monitors
   * Multiple RAMs
   * Multiple HDDs
   * Different type of Mouse
-  * etc
+* Once `ComputerEngineer` creates new `ComputerBuilder` object, program utilizes by start adding multiple HW components
+into by calling `add` methods on the `Computer` object.
+* Once `add` is triggered in `Computer` class, it stores HW components into corresponding list of HW components.
+* To retrieve all these HW components, computer lists of HW are invoked directly from the client.
 * Please fill in the `____________________`  blanks to make the program run successfully to follow Builder Design
 Pattern.
 * Check each file for blanks.